telliott99/Python-Data/files/BinaryData.md

 >>>
 ```

-Such characters can be concatenated, etc.
+Such string literals can be concatenated, sliced or repeated justlike any other string.

 ```python
 >>> s = '\x00\xff'